technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 08/Lab 08 - Process Custom Documents With AI Builder.md

-# Lab 8 - Process Custom Documents with AI Builder
+# Lab 8 - Process custom documents with AI builder

 **Objective:** The objective of this lab is to guide participants through creating their first AI model using AI Builder in Power